Everybody Loves Hugo

 "Everybody Loves Hugo" is the 12th television episode of the American Broadcasting Company's sixth season of the serial drama television series Lost and 115th episode overall.
 The episode was aired on April 13, 2010, on ABC in the United States.
 The episode was written by executive producers Edward Kitsis & Adam Horowitz and directed by Dan Attias, who previously directed the first-season episode "Numbers".
 The title alludes to the season two episode "Everybody Hates Hugo."
 The episode is centered on Hugo "Hurley" Reyes, while Desmond Hume and John Locke also received points of view in the flash-sideways universe.

-In 2007, Hugo "Hurley" Reyes (Jorge Garcia) starts to think blowing up the plane that carried Ajira Airways Flight 316 is a bad idea.
+In 2007, Hugo "Hurley" Reyes (Jorge Garcia) starts to think destroying Ajira Airways Flight 316 is a bad idea.
 Meanwhile, Desmond Hume (Henry Ian Cusick) arrives at the Man in Black's (Terry O'Quinn) camp.
 In the flash-sideways, Desmond encourages Hurley to believe Libby Smith's (Cynthia Watros) visions of the other timeline.